MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 6/readme.md

 - People by birth date or age
 - Seinfeld episodes from best to worst...
 -- trick scenaio, they are all amazing

+- we are looking at the specific signture of the array.
+Specific requirement for array.
+It has specific requirements for its input

 ### Distribution Counting Sort Concept
 1. Sum the occurrence of each number (There are three 1’s, five 2’s, etc)